Vitamin B3 (Niacin)

 Key Takeaways

-- Precursor to NAD+ and NADP+, coenzymes in 400+ enzymatic reactions for energy metabolism, DNA repair, and cell signaling
+- Precursor to NAD+ and NADP+, coenzymes involved in 400+ enzymatic reactions including energy metabolism, DNA repair, and cell signaling

-- FDA daily value is 16 mg NE (niacin equivalents)
+- FDA daily value is 16 mg NE (niacin equivalents); body can also synthesize niacin from tryptophan (60 mg tryptophan = 1 mg NE)

-- Available as nicotinic acid (causes flushing) and nicotinamide (no flushing)
+- Available as nicotinic acid (causes vasodilatory flushing) and nicotinamide/niacinamide (no flushing); both serve as NAD+ precursors

 Evidence Spectrum